How To Decorate Series: How To Start Decorating a Room

 Typically, quantitative needs will be more expensive and you'll need to save up before you embark on these projects.
 This brings us to the second consideration, budget.

-Replacing our front window with one that let in light and a breeze was necessary in our non-air conditioned home!
+Replacing our front window with one that let in light and a breeze was necessary in our non-air conditioned home! |

 2. Budget

 Knowing your budget beforehand helps you to prioritize which projects to tackle.
 You might want to work with a smaller budget and complete a smaller project.
 Or, you might consider saving up until you have a larger budget and tackle a more intensive project.
 Both kinds can be equally satisfying.
 Later in the series, we'll talk about allocating the budget and breaking it down into different elements.
-But at this stage, it's enough to have a rough idea of how much money you have to work with so you can at least eliminate projects that are completely out of budget.
+But at this stage, it's enough to have a rough idea of how much money you have to work with so you can at least eliminate projects that are completely out of budget.3.
+Timeline

 It's not unusual to have your projects determined by a real or perceived timeline.
 I find that imposing a timeline on your project can help motivate you and push you to achieve more than you thought possible.
 Our six-week long living room renovation that we completed for the One Room Challenge is a great example.
-It's important to note though that while the physical actual execution of the project was six weeks, the planning and preparation took much longer!
+It's important to note though that while the physical actual execution of the project was six weeks, the planning and preparation took much longer!- seasonality: certain projects are better completed during warmer weather.
+Gardening and pool projects need to be done in the spring and summer.
+Exterior paint projects are best in the early cool days of fall.
+And it's ideal to complete large renovations like kitchen makeovers when you can bbq outside and running back and forth to the garage/workshop isn't a hardship.

 - life events: Major life changes like welcoming a baby can precipitate major renovations.
 In the nine months before Chloe arrived, we finished up a kitchen renovation, tackled a bathroom renovation and nursery renovation as well!
 Welcoming guests over the holidays, rearranging rooms after the kids have gone off to collage... life events have a way of making 'someday' projects an immediate priority!